jjvanzon/Circular-Language-Spec/1. Spec/16. Type Control/Type Safety, Genericity, Explicit.md

 #### Delegated to Original in a Circularity

-When you annull a symbol’s type line, it usually regains its original type.
+When you annul a symbol’s type line, it usually regains its original type.
 All symbols pointing to the reappeared original type, now also have a different type.

 In a circularity it’s different.
 When you delegate the type to a circularity, the whole circularity represents the type.